Analysis

 The long-context economics question

-1M-token context windows are now standard at the flagship tier.
-The real question isn't capability , it's whether long-context is cheaper than retrieval for any specific workload.
+1M-token context windows are standard at the flagship tier now.
+The real question isn't capability, it's whether stuffing everything into context is actually cheaper than retrieval for your workload.
+Usually it isn't.

 ragproduct-strategy